Plan Your Experience

 Nearly every level of the Winspear Centre is able to accommodate patrons with wheelchairs.
 Please advise our Box Office staff when you purchase your tickets that access to wheelchair seating will be necessary.

 The Winspear Centre is readily accessible by both bus and LRT service.
 The LRT terminal is Churchill Station.
-Click here to be taken to the Edmonton Transit website page from which you can find maps and other useful information about taking public transit.
+View the Edmonton Transit website to find maps and other useful information about taking public transit.
 Link will open in a new window.

 The City of Edmonton provides over 1500 convenient parking stalls within a 5-minute walk from Winspear Centre, The Citadel Theatre and Shaw Conference Centre.
 The Library, Canada Place and City Hall Parkades provide heated underground parking with pedway connections to the event venues.
 Parking is also available at the City Market and at the on-street meters in the vicinity.